If you find yourself checking your phone several dozen times a day, don’t worry, it’s not quite your fault.

 The reason behind this is that certain colours used by the apps, such as red and bright blue, subconsciously excite us and entice us to check our phones.

-By going grayscale, you lose such triggers.
+By going greyscale, you lose such triggers.

-- Leave your phone behind
+DO: Leave your phone behind